Best Wireless Channels for NVR: Boost Video Quality & Reduce Lag

 Best Wireless Channels for NVR Systems

-2.4GHz Band: Best Channels
+2.4GHz Band: Top Channels

-5GHz Band: Best Channels
+5GHz Band: Top Channels

 How to Choose the Best Wireless Channel for Your NVR